jcreyes72/txtReplace/README.md

 # txtReplace

-This app finds words in a text file that are enclosed in angle brackets '<>' and allow the user to modify these specific fields.
+This app finds words in a text file that are enclosed in angle brackets '<>' and allows the user to modify these specific fields.

 # to run